 Big dreamer that I was, I wasn’t thinking of being like Elvis, although we had a few things in common.
 We were born nearby, very close to our Mother’s who thought we might be preachers, had a deceased sibling, made early visits to a radio station, grew up poor in substandard housing, influenced by church attendance, and were searching for more exciting employment.
-Our mother’s middle name started with the letter L, and we both went on to serve in the US Army in Germany.
+Our mother’s middle name started with the letter L, and we both went on to serve in the US Army in Germany and wear a size 11 shoe.
 Finally, we were both unpopular in high school until we started performing.

-My eight year older brother Dale had a makeshift oil change rack just across the road (from our house) at the crest of a knoll; he secured blocks on the ground and then placed two narrow boards atop them for a car to drive onto.
-I would stand on the rack looking down a gentle slope, toward a small apple orchard just before dusk.
+My eight year older brother Dale had a makeshift oil change rack just across the road (from our house) at the crest of a knoll; he secured blocks on the ground and then placed two narrow boards atop for a car to drive onto them.
+I would stand on the rack looking down a gentle slope toward a small apple orchard just before dusk.

 Interestingly, one of my favorite songs was Rock Around The Clock by Bill Haley & His Comets; it would become the Nation’s first Rock ‘n’ Roll hit.
 Guess who once opened for Bill Haley?
 Yep, Elvis.
 I was also drawn to The Four Lads, Dean Martin, Fats Domino, and others.
 I wanted to introduce those stars and their music to the masses via radio.
 Deep down, though, I dreaded the day when someone would tell me to stick to farming.

-There would plenty of time for me to daydream, in the coming years, about my aspirations, while working on the farm, while in church, school, or when riding the bus to and from Hatley 90 minutes a day.
+There would be plenty of time for me to daydream, in the coming years, about my aspirations while working on the farm, while in church, school, or when riding the bus to and from Hatley school 90 minutes a day.

 When school started in August, students were dismissed early the first few weeks for the cotton harvest.
 Great, out of school early — to pick cotton!

 The cotton stalk is around three feet tall, with about 50 bolls open when ready for harvest.
-At the first picking in mid-August it’s still hot, dry, and dirty, and in late September or early October, for the second harvest, it’s chilly and wet in the morning.
+Unfortunately, at the first picking in mid-August, it’s still hot, dry, and dirty, and in late September or early October, it’s chilly and wet in the morning for the second harvest.

-Sometimes we had enough watermelons, cantaloupes, tomatoes, corn, peas, and beans leftover for Daddy to take to Amory, where he sold them from the bed of his pickup.
-Except for those vegetables and our acre of cotton, we were subsistence farmers.
+Sometimes we had enough watermelons, cantaloupes, tomatoes, corn, peas, and beans left over for Daddy to take to Amory, where he sold them from the bed of his pickup.
+But, except for those vegetables and our acre of cotton, we were subsistence farmers.

 We also nurtured a couple of milk cows, a few Aberdeen Angus beef cattle, several hogs, scores of chickens, and a couple of colorful guineas.
 Our hand-me-down dog, Old Jim and Fuzzy Sue, the cat, were our domesticated animals.

-Two aging mules, Momma, Daddy, my older brother Dale and me provided all the labor for our enterprise.
-Walking behind Sam and Kate, who pulled the plow attached to wooden stocks, was done by Dale and Daddy.
+Two aging mules, Momma, Daddy, my older brother Dale and I provided all the labor for our enterprise.
+Walking behind Sam and Kate, who pulled the plow attached to wooden stocks, mainly done by Dale and Daddy.

-Sam was undoubtedly the dumbest and laziest mule in the state of Mississippi, or smart like a fox.
-About twice a day, Sam would stop in the midst of pulling the plow — several minutes for no apparent reason — and there he would stay until he was good and ready to move.
+Sam was undoubtedly the dumbest and laziest mule in the state of Mississippi or smart like a fox.
+About twice a day, Sam would stop in the midst of pulling the plow — for several minutes for no apparent reason — and there he would stay until he was good and ready to move.
 Tilling the soil with two mules when many farmers had tractors or at least horses seemed ridiculous.
-But we had a small allotment for planting cotton and therefore a small margin for profit.
+But we had a small allotment for planting cotton and, therefore, a small margin for profit.

-My contribution to the crops included picking up cotton squares that contain boll-weevil eggs, hoeing (and the aforementioned) picking.
-For the corn crop, I was hoeing, harvesting, shucking, and finally, pulling fodder from the dried up stalks.
+My contribution to the crops included picking up cotton squares containing boll-weevil eggs and hoeing (and the aforementioned) picking.
+For the corn crop, I was hoeing, harvesting, shucking, and finally, pulling fodder from the dried-up stalks.

 My daily chores included herding the cattle for feeding, milking the cows, attending to the mules, and slopping the hogs.
 Then there was feeding the chickens, gathering eggs, and drawing water.
-I was also responsible for the kerosene lamps — making sure they were filled, and the wicks were trimmed and in good working order.
+I was also responsible for the kerosene lamps, ensuring they were filled and the wicks were trimmed and in good working order.

 Not daily, but frequently I had other responsibilities that included cleaning out stables and mending barbwire fences that enclosed about ten acres of pasture.

-During the school year, in addition to the chores, I had homework.
-Some of my fellow students complained of having to finish their after school work before they could watch Gunsmoke, the wildly popular western.
+During the school year, I had homework in addition to chores.
+Some of my fellow students complained of having to finish their after-school work before they could watch Gunsmoke, the wildly popular western.
 I didn’t have that problem.
-No electricity, No TV!**
+No electricity, No TV!***

-Despite having plenty to keep me occupied work wise, I had to be careful of the rattlesnake, eastern diamondback, copper head, cottonmouth, water moccasin, coral snake and the poison ivy vine.
-Mississippi is home to almost a thousand different insects, and I was frequently harassed by wasps, hornets, yellow jackets, spiders, ticks, red ants, chiggers, and mosquitoes.
+Despite having plenty to keep me occupied work-wise, I had to be careful of the rattlesnake, eastern diamondback, copper head, cottonmouth, water moccasin, coral snake, and poison ivy vine.
+In addition, Mississippi is home to almost a thousand different insects, including wasps, hornets, yellow jackets, spiders, ticks, red ants, chiggers, and mosquitoes that frequently harassed me.
 Nevertheless, I was bored and restless, anxious even.
 (Insect data from Mississippi State University.)

 Only occasionally were there children my age to play with, and none lived within walking distance or a reasonable bicycle ride, not that I had one.
-When I complained to Momma, as I frequently did about being bored, she would suggest I try to perfect the playing and singing of Rock Of Ages on the old organ or better yet learn another gospel tune.
-If you’re bored, Momma said, get the chores you have for later in the day, done early, and we’ll have more time for studying the Bible.
+So when I complained to Momma, as I frequently did about being bored, she would suggest I try to perfect the playing and singing of Rock Of Ages on the old organ or, better yet, learn another gospel tune.
+If you’re bored, Momma said, get the chores you have for later in the day done early, and we’ll have more time for studying the Bible.

 A dystopian existence?
 Not exactly, I had plenty of good food and a loving family.
 Nevertheless, I was dreaming of a way to get out of Here.

-Authors note: My writings about fleeing the farm is in no way meant to disparage the profession of Farming.
-They are necessary for our very survival.
+Authors note.
+My writings about fleeing the farm are in no way meant to disparage the profession of Farming.
+On the contrary, they are necessary for our very survival.

-This area of the state is known for its red clay, good for keeping nutrients in the soil, bad for getting stuck in when it’s wet.
-Also common was the kudzu vine, very bad for just about everybody, unless the plant is confined within a pasture for continuous grazing or needed for erosion control.
-Confined is the operative word, since it is known to grow a foot per night, and completely envelope structures, large and small.
+This area of the state is known for its red clay, which is good for keeping nutrients in the soil but bad for getting stuck in when it’s wet.
+Also common was the kudzu vine, which is very bad for just about everybody unless the plant is confined within a pasture for continuous grazing or needed for erosion control.
+Confined is the operative word since it is known to grow a foot per night and completely envelope structures, large and small.
 The vine also smothers other plants and hogs the sunshine.

 We lived just a few miles from the town of Hatley, population 302.
-The Tombigbee River, the area’s water navigation route flowed southward through nearby Amory, with 5,280 residents and Aberdeen, the next largest city and county seat with 6,450 people.
+The Tombigbee River, the area’s water navigation route, flowed southward through nearby Amory, (about eight miles from us) with 5,280 residents, and Aberdeen, the next largest city and county seat, with 6,450 people.

-It’s safe to say that Northeast Mississippi ranks as one of the hottest and most humid regions in the U.S. Summer temps are regularly in the high-90-degree range, and it was not unusual to see 100 degree days.
-It’s hot and humid June-September, chilly and sometimes dreary, the remainder of the year, including episodes of frost and freezing temperatures, yet snow is a rarity.
+It’s safe to say that Northeast Mississippi ranks as one of the hottest and most humid regions in the U.S. Summer temps are regularly in the high-90-degree range, and it is not unusual to see 100-degree days.
+It’s hot and humid June-September, chilly and sometimes dreary the remainder of the year, including episodes of frost and freezing temperatures, yet snow is a rarity.
 Rain falls every month, dropping about 55 inches yearly, about the third highest in the continental U.S.

-As for commerce, which is to say farming, cotton reigned king in Monroe County.
-Other crops like corn, soybeans and wheat were not far behind.
+As for commerce, which is farming, cotton reigned king in Monroe County.
+However, other crops like corn, soybeans, and wheat were not far behind.